Public relations (PR) officer: job description

 - designing, writing and/or producing presentations, press releases, articles, leaflets, ‘in-house' journals, reports, publicity brochures, information for web sites and promotional videos.

 - Advertising or marketing agencies

 - Government organisations

 Vacancies are advertised by careers services, specialist recruitment agencies and in national newspapers and trade publications including Press Gazette and PR Week.
 The Chartered Institute of Public Relations (CIPR) publishes lists of voluntary placements and salaried graduate training schemes.

-The Public Relations Consultants Association Yearbook and Hollis UK Public Relations Annualcan provide useful contact information for networking and speculative applications, for which a portfolio of written work may be useful for highlighting relevant abilities.
+The Hollis UK Public Relations Annualcan provide useful contact information for networking and speculative applications, for which a portfolio of written work may be useful for highlighting relevant abilities.
 Many graduates enter the profession at a junior level or move into PR following a marketing, journalism or advertising career.

 A degree in any subject is acceptable, although English, management, business or media studies, marketing or behavioural sciences may be preferred by some employers.
-A PR postgraduate qualification can be helpful, as can work experience gained within the PR, marketing, fundraising, events promotion, or journalism trades.
+A PR postgraduate qualification can also be helpful.

 Work experience gained within the PR, marketing, fundraising, events promotion, or journalism trades may also be beneficial in your applications.

 - Excellent communication skills both orally and in writing

 - Presentation skills